VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Discussion

 \subsection{Limitations and Future Work}

 Our work has several directions that deserve further study.
 1) The system depends on entity extraction and KG alignment.
 Although we adopt the alignment strategy following prior medical reasoning work~\cite{wu2025medreason}, ambiguous biomedical mentions may still introduce grounding errors.
 Future work can incorporate uncertainty-aware alignment or support user revision of low-confidence matches.

-2) Our current setting focuses on text-only medical QA.
-Many clinically important diagnostic workflows are multimodal, involving imaging, laboratory trends, waveform data, and longitudinal records.
-Extending the framework to multimodal diagnostic reasoning would make the analysis setting more realistic and broaden the reasoning errors.
-3) The current system is designed to support insight generation for reasoning-level debugging, helping developers identify recurrent structural errors and form hypotheses about potential model weaknesses.
-Future work could extend this analytic workflow toward more immediate refinement support such as targeted prompt revision or what-if analysis.
+2) Our current setting focuses on diagnosis-oriented QA datasets, which provide relatively structured inputs and ground-truth diagnoses.
+Future work could extend the framework to more realistic diagnostic data, such as unstructured clinical notes, longitudinal records, and multimodal evidence.